ISI-apex/hpsc-bsp/README.md

 	./build-hpsc-yocto.sh

-The generated files needed to run QEMU are located in: `${WORKING_DIR}/work/hpsc-yocto-hpps/poky_build/tmp/deploy/images/hpsc-chiplet`.
+The generated files needed to run QEMU are located in: `${WORKING_DIR}/deploy/BSP/hpps/`.
 Specifically:

 1. `arm-trusted-firmware.bin` - the Arm Trusted Firmware binary
 1. `core-image-minimal-hpsc-chiplet.cpio.gz.u-boot` - the Linux root file system for booting the dual A53 cluster
+1. `hpsc.dtb` - the Chiplet device tree for SMP Linux
 1. `Image.gz` - the Linux kernel binary image
-1. `hpsc.dtb` - the Chiplet device tree for SMP Linux
 1. `u-boot.bin` - the U-boot bootloader for the dual A53 cluster

-The actual build directories for these files are located in the directory: `${WORKING_DIR}/work/hpsc-yocto-hpps/poky_build/tmp/work`.

 RTEMS Build
 -----------